CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 > How many incidents were in California (only output line count) {: .challenge}

-## Cutting / printing parts of a line
+## Cut / printing out parts of a line

 What is name of the 1st column:
 ```